curityio/username-password-authenticator/README.md

 In more advanced scenarios you may also want to take closer control over runtime behavior.\
 For these cases, you can use this repo as a starting point and adapt it as required.

+## Prerequisites

+Before using this plugin you must be running version 9.0 or later of the Curity Identity Server.\
+Also ensure that you are using [credential_mode=standard](https://curity.io/docs/idsvr/latest/system-admin-guide/data-sources/jdbc.html#credential-modes).\
+This requires username and password storage to be separated into `accounts` and `credentials` tables.\
+If you are using older credential storage, use v1.0 of this repo instead.

 ## Example Deployment

 An [example deployment](test/README.md) is provided that uses the plugin, with an example custom look and feel.\